What shelf is that on?

 • A mystery is intellectual.
 (A puzzle to be solved)

 • Suspense is emotional (Anxiety regarding imminent danger)

 Will Justice allow Ike back in his life or use his military skills to exact his revenge?
 Is Ike there to destroy Justice's marriage?
 What is the secret that holds that kind of power?
 (Do you see the emotional charge in each of these questions?
 It's not a puzzle, although there is an element of mystery to discover who is behind some "evil deeds" throughout the book.)

-You?
-Before you go to today's template, you need to nail down your genre.
+You need to nail down your genre.
 Here are some links to help you make this all-important decision:

 http://www.cuebon.com/ewriters/definitions.html (see links within the page for subgenres)

 https://en.wikipedia.org/wiki/List_of_writing_genres I don't usually rely on wiki answers, but this is, by far, the most extensive list I could find.

 The 10 Free Templates list with links is on my Novel Planning Page.
 You'll also find information there about the additional template set I have available.
 Click here for more information.
 (All templates are available June 14, 2021.)